-THE THE OFFERING Common stock offered by us 10,000,000 shares.
+THE OFFERING Common stock offered by us 10,000,000 shares.
 Common stock to be outstanding immediately after this offering 36,749,675 shares (38,249,675 shares if the underwriters exercise their option to purchase additional shares in full).
 Underwriters' option to purchase additional shares We have granted a 30-day option to the underwriters to purchase up to an aggregate of 1,500,000 additional shares of common stock from us to cover over-allotments, if any, at the public offering price, less underwriting discounts and commissions, on the same terms as set forth in this prospectus.
-Use of proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$159.5 million, or \$183.9 million if the underwriters exercise their option to purchase additional shares in full, assuming an initial public offering price of \$17.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The principal purposes of this offering are to create a public market for our common stock and thereby facilitate future access to the public equity markets, increase our visibility in the marketplace and obtain additional capital.
-We currently intend to use the net proceeds from this offering along with cash on hand to (i) advance PRAX-114 into and through the completion of our Phase 2/3 trial in MDD, which is intended to satisfy one of two registrational trials required by the FDA to support clinical efficacy, and to complete Part B (PMD) and Part C (longer-term dosing in MDD) of our ongoing Phase 2a clinical trial for PRAX-114; (ii) complete our ongoing Phase 2a clinical trial and a Phase 2/3 randomized, controlled clinical trial for PRAX-944 in ET; (iii) complete our ongoing Phase 1 healthy volunteer trial and the first patient trial for PRAX-562 and (iv) advance other programs in our pipeline and support working capital and other general corporate purposes.
-For a more complete description of our intended use of the proceeds from this offering, see "Use of Proceeds."

-for sale to the general public, then such remaining shares may be sold to these persons at the discretion of the underwriters.
-For underwriter in this offering, beneficially own more than 10% of our outstanding preferred equity prior to the consummation of this offering.
-As a result, Blackstone Securites Partners L.P. is deemed to have a "conflict of interest" within the meaning of Rule 5121 of the Financial Industry Regulatory Authority, Inc., or FINRA Rule 5121.
+Use of proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$173.4 million, or \$199.9 million if the underwriters exercise their Common stock offered by us 10,000,000 shares.
+Common stock to be outstanding immediately after this offering Underwriters' option to purchase additional shares to an aggregate of 1,500,000 additional shares of common stock from us to cover over-allotments, if any, at the public offering price, less underwriting discounts and commissions, on the same terms as Use of proceeds Risk factors You should carefully read the "Risk Factors" section of this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.
+Conflicts of Interest Certain affiliates of Blackstone Securities Partners L.P., an underwriter in this offering, beneficially own more than 10% of our outstanding preferred equity prior to the consummation of this offering.
+As a result, Blackstone Securities Partners L.P. is deemed to have a "conflict of interest" within the meaning of Rule 5121 of the Financial Industry Regulatory Authority, Inc., or FINRA Rule 5121.
 Accordingly, this offering is being made in compliance with the applicable requirements of FINRA Rule 5121.
 A qualified independent underwriter is not necessary for this offering pursuant to FINRA Rule 5121(a)(1)(A).
 See "Underwriting (Conflicts of Interest)."
-Directed Share Program At our request, the underwriters have reserved for sale, at the initial public offering price, up to 5% of the shares of our common stock offered by this prospectus (excluding the shares of common stock that may be issued upon the underwriters' exercise of their overallotment option), for sale at the public offering price to individuals, including our officers or directors, the shares will as friends and family members of our officers and directors.
-If purchased by persons who are not officers or directors, the shares will be collect or director, the shares will be robusic, referred to a sthegeneral public shares, will be reduced to the extent that these persons purchase all or a portion of the reserved shares.
-Any reserved shares not so purchased will be offered by the subjects to the general public on the same basis as the other shares offered by this prospectus.
-Likewise, to the extent demand by these persons exceeds the number of shares reserved for sale to the spare solable for sale to the general public, the subject by the general public, the extent demand by these persons after the general public shares.
-Any reserved shares not so purchased will be offered by the underwriters to the general public shares have first been offered for sale to these persons after the general public content of the underwriters.
-For the general public, then such remaining shares Risk factors prospectus for a discussion of factors that you should consider public offering price, up to 5% of the shares of our common stock offered by this prospectus (excluding the shares of common stock that may be issued upon the underwriters' exercise of their over- allotment option), for sale at the public offering price to individuals, including our officers, directors and employees, as well as friends and family members of our officers and directors.
+Directed Share Program At our request, the underwriters have reserved for sale, at the initial public offering price, up to 5% of the shares of our common stock offered by this prospectus (excluding the shares of common stock that may be issued upon the underwriters' exercise of their overallotment option), for sale at the public offering price to individuals, including our officers, directors and employees, as well as friends and family members of our officers and directors.
 If purchased by persons who are not officers or directors, the shares will not be subject to a lock-up restriction.
 If purchased by any officer or director, the shares will be subject to a 180-day lock-up restriction.
 The number of shares available for sale to the general public, referred to as the general public shares, will be reduced to the extent that these persons purchase all or a portion of the reserved shares.
-Any reserved shares not so purchased will be officered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.
-Likewise, to the extent demand by these persons exceeds the number of shares reserved for sale in the program, and there are remaining shares available for sale to these persons attre deneral public, then such remaining shares may be sold to these persons at the discretion of the underwriters.
-For Conflicts of Interest underwriter in this offering, beneficially own more than 10% of our outstanding preferred equity prior to the consummation of this offering.
-As a result, Blackstone Securities Partners L.P. is deemed to have a "conflict of interest" within the meaning of Rule 5121 of the Financial Industry Regulatory Authority, Inc., or FINRA Rule 5121.
-Accordingly, this offering is being made in compliance with the applicable requirements of FINRA Rule 5121.
-A qualified independent underwriter is not necessary for this offering pursuant to FINRA Rule 5121(a)(1)(A).
-See "Underwriting (Conflicts of referred to as the general public shares, will be reduced to the extent that these persons purchase all or a portion of the reserved shares.
 Any reserved shares not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.
-Likewise, to the extent demand by these persons exceeds the number of shares reserved for sale to the program, and there are remaining shares available for sale to these persons after the general public, shares have first been offered for sale to the general public, then such remaining shares may be sold to these persons at the discretion of the underwriters.
-For Directed Share Program public offering price, up to 5% of the shares of our common stock offered by this prospectus (excluding the shares of common stock that may be issued upon the underwriters' exercise of their over- allotment option), for sale at the public offering price to individuals, including our officers, directors and employees, as well as friends and family members of our officers and directors.
-If purchased by persons who are not officers or directors, the shares will not be subject to a lock-up restriction.
-If purchased by any officer or Turther referred to as the general public shares, will be reduced to the extent that these persons purchase all or a portion of the reserved shares.
-Any reserved shares not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered by this prospectus.
-Likewise, to the extent demand by these persons exceeds the number of shares reserved for sale in the program, and there are remaining shares available for sale to these persons after the general public shares have first been offered for sale to the general public, then such remaining shares may be information regarding our directed share program, see "Certain Relationships and Related Party Transactions" and "Underwriting (Conflicts of Interest)."
+Likewise, to the extent demand by these persons exceeds the number of shares reserved for sale in the program, and there are remaining shares available for sale to these persons after the general public shares have first been offered for sale to the general public, then such remaining shares may be sold to these persons at the discretion of the underwriters.
+For further information regarding our directed share program, see "Certain Relationships and Related Party Transactions" and "Underwriting (Conflicts of Interest)."

-Proposed Nasdaq Global Select Market symbol
+Nasdaq Global Select Market symbol